Skip to content

 docker rm temp

-2. Used directly in container environments that support OCI images
+4. Used directly in container environments that support OCI images

-3. Referenced in other workflows as base images for further customization
+5. Referenced in other workflows as base images for further customization

 Customization

-The workflow includes comprehensive customization logic:
+The workflow includes comprehensive customization logic that creates two types of images:

 • Downloads base rootfs from official distribution sources